Developing CSCs with docker#

 setup ts_myproject -t $USER

-In the example above replace ts_myproject with the name of the project you are working on.
+with the name of the project you are working on.

 From the container prompt, execute the following sequence:

-cd /home/saluser/tsrepos/ts_myproject
+cd /home/saluser/ts_repos/ts_myproject

 python -m pip install -e .

-In the example above replace ts_myproject with the name of the project you are working on.
-The -e option used with pip above install the package in “edit” mode, which basically points python to the code in the repository instead of instructing pip to install the package in your environment.
+above install the package in “edit” mode, which basically points python to the code in the repository instead of instructing pip

 Now you should be able to run the unit tests in you project from inside the container.